Legoless/LegoCV/README.md

 ## Example

-The following examples display the difference in using LegoCV in Swift and Objective-C compared vanilla OpenCV in C++.
+The following examples display the difference with using LegoCV in Swift or Objective-C compared to vanilla OpenCV in C++.
 The example is extracted from Face detection sample code, included with LegoCV.
-On iOS it uses `OCVVideoCamera` wrapper class to get image stream from camera (wraps OpenCV's `CvVideoCamera`, to keep backward compatibiliy).
+On iOS it uses `OCVVideoCamera` wrapper class to get image stream from camera (wraps OpenCV's `CvVideoCamera`, to keep backward compatibility).

 #### Swift (LegoCV):
 ```swift